hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

 When the keys are the same, entries are stored on the same member.
-However, we sometimes want to have related entries stored on the same member, such as a customer and his/her order entries.
+However, we sometimes want to have the related entries stored on the same member, such as a customer and his/her order entries.
 We would have a customers map with `customerId` as the key and an orders map with `orderId` as the key.
 Since `customerId` and `orderId` are different keys, a customer and his/her orders may fall into different members in your cluster.
 So how can we have them stored on the same member?
-We create an affinity between customer and orders.
+We create an affinity between the customer and orders.
 If we make them part of the same partition then these entries will be co-located.
-We achieve this by making `orderId`s `PartitionAware`.
+We achieve this by making `OrderKey`s `PartitionAware`.

 ```javascript
 function OrderKey(orderId, customerId) {